JoelKipper/exporter/README.md

-# Here's the content of the README.md file as requested.

 # Project Structure Exporter

 **Project Structure Exporter** is a Go tool that exports the directory structure of a project into a text file, ignoring directories and files specified in an `export.txt` file (similar to a `.gitignore` file).
 This is especially useful for documenting or analyzing a project’s structure without including unnecessary or temporary files and directories.